 Each operation to read the memory area starts with a pointer operation as shown in the Section 6.1: Pointer operations.
-Once the area (main or spare) has been selected using the Read A, Read B or Read C commands four bus cycles (for 512-Mbit and 1-Gbit devices) or three bus cycles (for 128-Mbit and 256-Mbit devices) are required to input the address (refer to Table 6 and Table 7) of the data to be read.
+Once the area (main or spare) has been selected using the Read A, Read B or Read C commands, four bus cycles are required to input the address (refer to Table 6 and Table 7) of the data to be read.